rails/rails/guides/source/security.md

 ### Session Storage

 NOTE: _Rails provides several storage mechanisms for the session hashes.
-The most important is +ActionDispatch::Session::CookieStore+._
+The most important is `ActionDispatch::Session::CookieStore`._

 Rails 2 introduced a new default session storage, CookieStore.
 CookieStore saves the session hash directly in a cookie on the client-side.
 The server retrieves the session hash from the cookie and eliminates the need for a session id.
 That will greatly increase the speed of the application, but it is a controversial storage option and you have to think about the security implications of it: